joeyred/tpc-vendors/readme.md

 As of now there is no archive page tempate.

+## Changelog

+### 0.1.1

+- Section title markup no longer outputs if field is left empty
+- Extra content section title now uses the same markup as the others.

 ## Dependancies
 This plugin uses the [CMB2 framework](https://github.com/WebDevStudios/CMB2) for custom metaboxes and input field generation.